DasBen/DasBen/README.md

 💻 Techstack

 - PHP 7 (haven't done a lot lately)
-- Microservice Developerment with Java and Spring
+- Microservice Developement
 - Full Stack Development with Serverless Framework, SST and Typescript
-- Building custom Docker Container
+- Custom Docker Container
 - GitHub Actions and Workflows
 - DynamoDB / MySQL / MariaDB / PostgreSQL / Oracle SQL with PLSQL
-- Clean Architecture

 📬💻 Job Offerings

 I'm happy with my Job so no need for Job offerings 😉 But if you have a small project that can be done on the side, leave me a message.

-🎥📺 Live Streams
+🎥📺 Gaming

-If you are interested in Gaming too, why not come and hangout at my LiveStreams 👍🤣 If you want to hang out live come get subscribed to get a notification on upcoming streams!
+If you are interested in Gaming too, why not come and hangout at my LiveStreams or YouTube Channel 👍🤣 https://wlo.link/@CasualBenGaming
-I'm currently streaming every Sunday!
-So if you wanna watch me playing some games,you are welcome on my Twitch Channel or here on YouTube:

-https://wlo.link/@CasualBenGaming